shawnduong18/ucsd-parking-dashboard/README.md

 **Chart.js** powers all of the interactive charts in the web dashboard.

+**Leaflet** renders the interactive geographic map.
+It is a lightweight (~40 KB), open-source mapping library that runs entirely client-side with no API key required.

+**Overpass API** is queried directly from the browser at page load to fetch the current set of UCSD parking lots and structures from OpenStreetMap.
+Results are cached in `localStorage` for 7 days so subsequent visits load instantly without re-querying the public OSM servers.

 **HTML, CSS, and JavaScript** make up the entire front end.
 The dashboard is a single self-contained file with no server, no backend, and no external API dependencies, making it deployable for free on GitHub Pages.

 ---